-When filling the cooling system, use a 60/40 coolant-to-water premixed ratio of Arctic Cat Antifreeze.
+When filling the cooling system, use a 60/40 coolant-to-water premixed ratio of antifreeze.
 While the cooling system is being filled, air pockets may develop; therefore, open the bleed screw on the thermostat housing to allow air to bleed from the cooling system.
-When clear coolant (no bubbles) is present, tighten the bleed screw securely; then fill the cooling system to the bottom of the stand pipe in the radiator neck.
-Run the engine for five minutes after the initial fill, shut the engine off, and then "top-off" the cooling system to the bottom of the stand pipe in the radiator neck.
+When clear coolant (no bubbles) is present, tighten the bleed screw securely; then fill the cooling system to the bottom of the standpipe in the radiator neck.
+Run the engine for five minutes after the initial fill, shut the engine off, and then "top-off" the cooling system to the bottom of the standpipe in the radiator neck.